jjjmmm0410/G3/README.md

  - How to use Zep : Video that G3 uses Zep (Quiz room & Classroom)

    Quiz room Link : https://youtu.be/FdtXpsWs_sg?si=4TDsajrlEpj5EfdR

+   We tried solving English questions through the O,X Quiz Room.
+To prevent cheating, other friends (connectors) are not visible.
+   At the end, you can check your score and review any questions you got wrong.

    Classroom Link :

  - More Information about Zep (e.g. Zep edu)